All Episodes

 That's right.

-They'll put their fingers down too far over the side and they'll run over their fingers and their hands with the blades of this one.
+They'll put their fingers down too far over the side and they'll run over their fingers and their hands with the blades of the sled.